-The single largest operating expense increase in 2019 was due to a toll rate study performed at a cost of \$150,000.
-The study is required to be performed prior to any toll increase to determine the optimum toll rates to be charged for the Southern Connector, projected for the following five years.
-The increased toll rates recommended in the study were implemented by the Association in January 2020.
-The previous toll rate study was performed in 2015 prior to the January 2016 toll increase.
+The single largest operating expense increase in 2023 was attributable to our Toll Rate Study, performed at a cost of \$150,000.
+The study is required to be performed periodically prior to any toll increase to determine the optimum toll rates to be charged for the Southern Connector, projected for the following five years.
+The increased toll rates recommended in the study were implemented by us in January 2024.
+The previous Toll Rate Study was performed in 2019 prior to the January 2020 toll rate increase.